Moha-Sameh/techniceg-node/README.md

 Thus, all the code will be written in javascript (typescript).

 3- jsonwebtoken used to have access to the token and limit the token time and revalidate it for every request.

+4- After fnishing the setup, I have decided to remove the router.param and get the Task ID from the req.body instead of getting it in the http link.

+5- I have tested all my routers with Postman now I will move on to devlope the client side then will go back to create the refresh token.